 But until our global economic system gets an overhaul, for the conscious consumer looking for brands that take tangible and traceable steps to become more sustainable, a B Corp certification is a solid indication that you can trust their product.
 While B Corps may not be infallible, the certification has started to promote and normalize an alternative business model to our broken system.
 And that is reason enough to trust a fashion brand that has taken the trouble of being certified.

-Our Favorite B Corp Fashion Brands
+Our Favorite B Corps

 Below are some of our favorite ethical and sustainable fashion brands that are certified B Corporations, along with their scores.